 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 There are many brittle recipes, and many people make them thin and almost tooth-breakingly hard.
 Grandma always ensured I knew how to make it light and airy, just like hers.
-She always said, “Never spread or flatten the mixture, and you will have extremely light brittle with delicate air pockets.”
+She always said, “Never spread or flatten the mixture, and you will have extremely light, brittle, with delicate air pockets.”
 I have come to love this peanut brittle recipe and can’t have it any other way.
 Candy-making may seem hard, but it is honestly quite easy!
 Be cautious, though, and have a bowl of ice water close by in case you burn yourself.
 These are really high temperatures!
-Once you make this, you’ll see why it is so fun, let alone extremely addicting!
+Once you make this, you’ll see why it is so fun, let alone extremely addictive!
 Let the Christmas candy-making commence!

 Have I Convinced You to Make This Recipe?